-This proposed action is expected to directly impact commercial fishers.
-The SBA has established size criteria for all major industry sectors in the U.S. including fish harvesters.
-A business involved in fish harvesting is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates), and has combined annual receipts not in excess of \$4.0 million (NAICS code 114111, finfish fishing) for all its affiliated operations worldwide.
+This proposed action is expected to directly impact commercial penaeid and rock shrimp fishing vessels.
+The Small Business Administration (SBA) has established size criteria for all major industry sectors in the U.S. including fish harvesters.
+A business involved in fish harvesting is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates), and has combined annual receipts not in excess of \$4.0 million (NAICS code 114111 and 114112, finfish and shellfish fishing) for all its affiliated operations worldwide.